worldaffairsconference/donna/README.md

 npm start
 ```

 When it asks for your Firebase API Key, paste that in.
-You'll need access to a valid Firebase Plan to run a local instance of this server.
+You'll need access to a valid Firebase set up.
+The spark (free) plan should work.

-The server will output to `http://127.0.0.1` on the port that you set.
+The server will output to `http://127.0.0.1` on the port that you set (default 3000).

+To modify the system to fit your conference's needs, feel free modify the parameters in `config/config.json` and update the logic of protected components.

 ## Contributor and Maintainer
 Donna was originally created by [Simon Guo](https://github.com/simonguozirui) and [Nicholas O'Brien](https://github.com/obrien66), mentored by [Matthew Wang](https://github.com/malsf21).